Fairblock/ArbitrumContracts/README.md

 ## Quickstart

-1. Make sure you have docker running.
+1. General Setup: Make sure you have docker running.
 If you are new to docker, simply follow the instructions to install Docker Desktop provided on [Docker's website](https://www.docker.com/products/docker-desktop/).
+As well, make sure you have `jq` installed too, a lightweight command-line JSON processor.
+For MacOS and Linux supporting Homebrew, simply run `brew install jq`.
+On Windows, use an appropriate package manager to install `jq`.

 2. Build the project; installing submodules, rust, stylus, foundry.